tehtnaz/sandwichfactory2/README.md

 Complete reformat of the oldest parts of sandwich factory.
 SandwichFactory2 is just the working name.
 Sounds better than FireBoyandWaterGirlClone

-This is meant to make the core components of the game more similar to an engine rather than depending on the game itself
+This is meant to make the core components of the game more similar to a library rather than depending on the game itself